Malchemis/POC-Python-DPLL/readme.md

 ```bash
 ./schedule_runs.sh
 ```
-This script will run tests on all algorithms under both CPython and PyPy, and for both small and large CNF instances (where feasible).
+This script will run tests on all algorithms under both Python and PyPy, and for both small and large CNF instances (where feasible).

-## Profiling and Graphs
+## Profiling

 Profiling was performed using `cProfile` and the results are saved in the `results/` directory.
-To generate comparative graphs, use the provided Python snippet (see the **Graphical Analysis** section in the report).

 ## Summary of Optimizations